MartinMiles/Sifon/Sifon.UK.Website/Library.md

 # LocalFilePicker

-This component allow picking up a file on a local (to Sifon) filesystem and passes it further ahead.
-An file validation is optional prior to sending a selected file further ahead.
+This component allows picking up a file on a local (to Sifon) filesystem and passes it further ahead.
+A file validation is optional prior to sending a selected file further ahead.

 **Library:** `Sifon.Shared`